 “Acne is not a ‘dirt’ problem,” she says, “so scrubbing harder and using hard exfoliants don’t help and can only lead to more redness and irritation.”

 It’s super tempting to pop that pimple.
 But doing so can lead to scarring.

 It can also transfer bacteria into other pores and make what was a small pimple turn into deep, inflamed acne.

 There’s a proper popping method, officially known as extraction.

-Apply a warm compress to open the pores, and use clean Q-tips to gently push down on either side of the blackhead or whitehead.
+The best method involves applying a warm compress to open the pores and using clean Q-tips to gently push down on either side of the blackhead or whitehead.

 It’s best not to attempt this with deeper acne types like pustules.